TeamRegio/EpiRegioDB/docs/UseCases.rst

 Gene ID and symbol
 ~~~~~~~
-For the gene nomenclature we use the hg38 human genome version from the 'Ensembl Genome Browser <https://www.ensembl.org/Homo_sapiens/Info/Index?db=core>'_.
+For the gene nomenclature we use the hg38 human genome version from the `Ensembl Genome Browser <https://www.ensembl.org/Homo_sapiens/Info/Index?db=core>`_.
 For each gene ID we have one gene symbol available.
 If a queried gene symbol is called to be invalid, try to use the ENSG ID (e.g. ENSG00000000001), as they are more definite.

 REM ID
 ~~~~~~~